cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Popovers.md

-# Sheets
+# Popovers

-VoiceOver focus must move to the sheet when displayed and back to the trigger button when the sheet is closed.
+VoiceOver focus must move to the popover when displayed and back to the trigger button when the popover is closed.

-Sheet title text must be coded as a Heading for VoiceOver users.
+Popover title text must be coded as a Heading for VoiceOver users.

-Use `.sheet()` to code a native SwiftUI sheet that receives VoiceOver focus when opened.
+Use `.popover()` to code a native SwiftUI sheet that receives VoiceOver focus when opened.

-Use `AccessibilityFocusState` to send focus back to the trigger button that opened the sheet when the sheet is closed.
+Use `AccessibilityFocusState` to send focus back to the trigger button that opened the popover when the popover is closed.

 Notes:

-- Sheets will not automatically send focus back to the trigger button and this could be considered an accessibility defect in Apple's native `.sheet()` component in which case bugs should be filed with Apple.
+- Popovers will not automatically send focus back to the trigger button and this could be considered an accessibility defect in Apple's native `.popover()` component in which case bugs should be filed with Apple.

 ## Applicable WCAG Success Criteria
 - [1.3.1: Info and Relationships](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships.html)